 In future editions, trends will become clearer.
-Some of the indicators can be compared with other jurisdictions (with care regarding differences in methodologies used) and comparable figures for Jersey and the UK are provided in the income domain section, but have not yet been sourced for other domains.
-More comparable figures for other jurisdictions may be added in future reports if readers indicate that these will be useful.
+Some of the indicators can be compared with other jurisdictions (with care regarding differences in methodologies used) and these may be added in future reports if readers indicate that these will be useful.

-Considerable detail on income equality (one of the seven domains featured in this report) in particular is available in the separate Guernsey Household Income Report 2018, which is available from www.gov.gg/household.
+Considerable detail on income equality (one of the seven domains featured in this report) in particular is available in the separate Guernsey Household Income Report, which is available from www.gov.gg/household.